sei-mi/tableficate/README.markdown

     @accounts = Accounts.active.tableficate(params[:accounts]).page(params.try(:[], :accounts_page) || 1)

 Here we're getting active accounts, calling tableficate and then paginating with Kaminari.
 Tableficate works on Arel objects and passes out an Arel so you can add things like pagination.
 We pass in the params for the table we'll create in the view.
-By default the params are stored under the primary table name of the query.
+By default `:accounts` is derived from the database table name of the primary table in the query.

 Our View: